Submission Guidelines for Young Children

 f.
 A reference list

 3. Cluster article submission.
-Young Children’s editors invite selected authors to write and submit full-length articles that will undergo peer review.
+Young Children’s editors invite selected authors to write and submit full-length articles that will also undergo peer review.
 Please note that the invitation to write a cluster article does not guarantee acceptance.
 Authors whose proposals are not selected will be notified of this decision.
-Cluster articles are due four months before the cluster issue comes out.
+Cluster articles are due 5 months before the cluster issue comes out.

 In addition to cluster topic and general articles, Young Children includes several periodic features.
 We accept submissions for these features on an ongoing basis.